Kelly Sachs Thiele

 Advice for Current and Future Students

 From my experience, many agencies and companies are just now realizing that the solutions to their traditionally technology-rooted problems cannot be solved with solely technology-based solutions, that a multidisciplinary approach is required to break them out of their cycle of failure or error.
-The skill set you build as an IAC student that allows you to bridge the gap between the technical and non-technical, the policy maker and scientist, or the tech-savvy and the average person is extremely valuable but also a market rarity.
+The skill set you build as an Ivan Allen College student that allows you to bridge the gap between the technical and non-technical, the policy maker and scientist, or the tech-savvy and the average person is extremely valuable but also a market rarity.

 While greatly needed, however, this skill set is still not well understood and thereby requires you to learn how to clearly convey your uniqueness to potential employers or investors so that they know your true value.
 Take full advantage of the cross-listed opportunities Ivan Allen College offers with the other colleges, but remember that knowing how to market yourself after graduation is also a critical part of the experience.